meghamandloi18/churn-prediction/README.md

 | Logistic Regression | 0.72 | 0.67 | 0.67 | 0.67 | ~0.78 |
 | Random Forest | 0.68 | 0.63 | 0.60 | 0.61 | 0.74 |

+Logistic Regression outperformed Random Forest on every metric, likely because the underlying churn signal in this dataset is closer to linear — a good reminder that a more complex model isn't always the better choice.

 Contract type, monthly charges, and tenure were the strongest predictors of churn — month-to-month customers with high charges and short tenure are the highest-risk segment.

 ## Tech stack